NexPlayer/iOS-SDK/advanced.md

 **Properties**

 - `BOOL isRawbits`
-    This property determines whether or not the video picture is inrawbitsproperty orpixelBufferproperty.
+    This property determines whether or not the video picture is in raw bits property or pixelBuffer property.
 - `CVPixelBufferRef pixelBuffer`
     This property contains the information of a decoded video picture inCVPixelBufferReftype.
 - `NexVideoRawBits rawbits`